 - anxiety and low self-confidence due to these things.

-- problems remembering the alphabet/multiplication tables
+- problems remembering verbal instructions/alphabet/multiplication tables

 ------------------------------------------------------------------------------------